Tamworth, Staffordshire: Mercian 'capital'

 The Tomsaete lived in the heartland of what by the late 6th century had become the Kingdom of Mercia, the largest of the kingdoms in what is now England.
-Under King Penda in the 7th century, it became the most powerful.
+A fortress built by King Creoda would later, under King Penda in the 7th century, become the most powerful.
 The King was not static and would not have a single residence; instead he travelled round his territories "to be seen by his people, to give legal judgments, to reward loyalty and to try offenders".
-Tamworth was likely a stopping place on the royal circuit, becoming a royal vill from the seventh century, with an early minster church and river crossing.
+Tamworth was probably a stopping place on the royal circuit, becoming a royal vill from the seventh century, with an early minster church and river crossing.
 It was fortified as a burh in the late 8th century, with an earthen rampart and timber palisade surrounded by a ditch.

 By the end of the 8th century it had been established by King Offa of Mercia (757–796) as the stable centre of royal power for his expanding political ambitions – more like a capital than had previously been seen anywhere in Anglo-Saxon England.
 One of the earliest surviving written records mentioning Tamworth dates from Offa's reign; a grant of land to monks at Worcester dating from 781, signed by Offa, King of Mercia, addressed from his royal palace at Tamworthie.
 Offa built what was described as a Royal palace at Tamworth, however this was almost certainly a timber and thatch construction (as were most buildings in Anglo-Saxon England) which left little physical trace, and so the location of Offa's palace has never been identified, although excavations north of Bolebridge Street in 1968 revealed what appeared to be the outline of a large Saxon building.